It. Is. Coming.

 What Are All These Crazy Sales Spikes I Hear About?

 I don’t want to play Debbie Downer, but a lot about what we hear about Q4 is overstated, and in many cases patently untrue.
 The absolutely true part about Q4 is almost all products will sell more than usual will.
-However, in many cases it is simply a byproduct of having more traffic.
+However, in many cases, it is simply a byproduct of having more traffic.

-We sell heavy in the Health & Household area, and I promise the majority of our products ARE NOT destination or holiday products.
+We sell heavily in the Health & Household area, and I promise the majority of our products ARE NOT destination or holiday products.
 So, we generally don’t see the same explosion as someone who is heavily based in branded toys.
 However, because there are SO MANY people online, our sales do increase (even quite dramatically), because we sell high demand products that people want.

 However, if you are banking on your products selling BETTER in Q4, realize your products still have to have demand.
 Products that are dead ducks year-round generally don’t become hero products in Q4.
 Make sure you are focusing your energy on great products to start, and you will see an increase in sales.